 However, users of Internet Explorer in either Windows Vista or Windows XP, for instance, are limited to TLS 1.0.
-Therefore, if you want the Portal to support TLS 1.0, you must add it to the list of supported protocols in the configuration file of the Portal.
+Therefore, if you want the Portal to support TLS 1.0, you must add it to the list of supported protocols in the configuration file of Nginx, the reverse proxy component of the Portal that handles the connections.